What are participatory simulations?

 Participatory simulations are immersive, experiential learning tools that provide a bridge between classroom learning and real-world application.
 In these sims, participants are presented with unstructured and dynamic problems.
 To handle these problems, they’ll need to draw on knowledge from an array of disciplines.
 Participants have a chance to hone skills like critical analysis, crisis management, leadership, group decision making, and strategic thinking.

-In the world of public policy, they provide an opportunity for students and stakeholders to explore the complexities of real-world issues as well as the nuances of effective leadership.
+In the world of public policy, simulations provide an opportunity for students and stakeholders to explore the complexities of real-world issues as well as the nuances of effective leadership.

 The Center for Leadership Simulation and Gaming creates the simulations for the NASPAA-Batten Student Simulation Competition.
-They take real-world problems such as the spread of a disease or managing food security and turn it into a conceptual system model, which is the basis for a simulation.
+The Center takes a real-world problem (such as the spread of a disease or managing food security) and turns that problem into a conceptual system model, which then serves as the basis for the simulation.
 The real-world system is then turned into computer code.

-In the course of a participatory simulation the various role players must interact in order to achieve a common goal.
-All the simulations that are used in the Student Simulation Competition require participants to balance individual goals with team objectives as well as overall world aims.
+In a participatory simulation, the students must interact in their various roles to achieve a common goal.
+Simulations used in the Student Simulation Competition require participants to balance individual goals with team objectives.
+There are also sometimes objectives for each group of teams.

 The video below will give you a sense of what a participatory simulation looks like in action.
 The students in this event were using a classroom version of the simulation developed for the 2018 NASPAA-Batten Student Simulation Competition.